Department of Educational Foundations

 schmidtt@uww.edu

-The Developmental Education Program offers courses in Study/Academic Survival Skills and College Literacy.
+The Developmental Education Program offers courses in Study/College Success Skills and College Literacy.
 The courses are designed to assist incoming students with the skills necessary for success at the University.
-The courses are small in size, offer individualized attention and provide additional assistance from the Tutorial Center.
+These skills include executive functioning skills, metacognition, enhancing memory skills, improving note-taking skills, developing, refining, and advancing students' college literacy skills, and developing and implementing positive habits that allow students to perform well in all of their courses.
+The courses offer individualized and small group attention and provide additional assistance from the Tutorial Center.

 Minors in Educational Foundations